Do you get breakouts right before your period? Or have you ever noticed that your skin has a natural glow about a week or 10 days after your period?

 The sebaceous glands in the skin will be producing the least amount of oil they do all month.
 This is when your skin may look and feel dry.
 If your skin is acne-prone, this is when you're least likely to break out, although you may be dealing with pimples from the week prior.

 - Hydrate: Drink 2-3L (8 cups) water or caffeine-free herbal teas per day.
-Radiance Tea or Rejuvenate Tea would be great choices to sip on since they are both rich in skin-loving herbs and antioxidants.
-I often combine these two wonderful teas together!
+Pure Radiance or Rise + Shine would be great choices to sip on since they are both rich in skin-loving herbs and antioxidants.

 - Nourish: Eat plenty of grounding and nourishing foods such as sea veggies, sweet potato, squash, beets, carrots, flaxseeds, good quality protein and healthy fats.
 This Fall Harvest Soup or Roast Chicken are both great choices.